JEFF7712/homelab/README.md

 ### rupan-api [(api.rupan.dev)](https://api.rupan.dev)

-A small public-facing personal API built with FastAPI.
-Used for experimentation, returning simple structured information, and testing integrations.
+A small and public API built with FastAPI.
+Used for experimentation, returning simple structured information, and testing.

 ### homelab-api (homelab.rupan.dev)